Decision Reading Guide

 Do not outsource courage

 A strong reading can clarify timing and proportion, but the final act still belongs to the person asking.
 If the hexagram reveals that a conversation is overdue, the oracle will not have the conversation for you.
 If it reveals that the offer is weak, it will not negotiate the terms.
-The reading returns courage to its proper owner.
+The reading helps clarify what the person asking still has to do.

 A person asks whether to leave a stable job for a small venture.
 A better question is: “What should I understand before leaving this position?”
 If the reading shows Waiting, the venture may need preparation before departure.
 If it shows Revolution with a central moving line, a change may be real but must be formally named.
 If it shows Oppression, the desire to leave may be true, yet the resources may be too tight to move blindly.